Schkeuditz: History

+The Linear Pottery Well excavated in the Schkeuditz locality of Altscherbitz is 7000 years old.
 Schkeuditz was first documented in the year 981 as a church in Merseburg bishopric with the name "scudici".

 Population over time

 The population development over time is given in the following table.
-Like many towns in east Germany, the population is lower today than just after reunification.
+Like many towns in East-Germany, the population is lower today than just after reunification.

 Annexations

+Schladitzer See

+In the northeastern part of Schkeuditz is the Schladitzer See.
+It is an artificial lake developed from a former opencast lignite mine.
+The Schladitzer See has been used as a bathing lake and water sports center since 2003.